 17- Bungle Bungles

-The “beehives” are striking orange and black striped karst sandstone domes that look like giant beehives from the sky.
+The “beehives” are striking orange and black striped karst sandstone domes resembling giant beehives from the sky.

 They form a jaw-dropping landscape of sculptured rocks that rise 250 metres (820 feet) above savanna grasslands.